arifsaqa/next-chall-ubs/README.md

-First, run the development server:
+First, to run this project:

 ```bash
 npm i